-Events in recent years have shown how quickly an emergency can develop and how it can have a disproportionately harmful impact on those who are already struggling to meet their needs.
+The COVID-19 pandemic showed how quickly an emergency can develop and how it can have a disproportionately harmful impact on those who are already struggling to meet their needs.
 Your contribution as a member of the Beaverbrae Society would help ensure that the most vulnerable are not forgotten during a crisis, whatever it might be and whenever it might occur.
 A Legacy Gift will also help our partners respond to overlooked or prolonged emergencies that perhaps are not making the news but are nonetheless critical and life-threatening for those affected.
 We will make sure that your money enables support to reach those who need it as quickly and as efficiently as possible.